Coronavirus (COVID-19) updates from the Australian Government.

 To make a complaint concerning a trailer advertising for a film or computer game shown at the cinema, please contact the cinema directly.
 If you are dissatisfied with their response, contact us.

-To make a complaint about advertising that was shown at a cinema or on TV, contact the responsible product or company directly, or lodge a complaint with Ad Standards.
+To make a complaint about advertising for a product or service for example on TV, cinema or billboards, contact the relevant company directly, or lodge a complaint with Ad Standards.

-To make a complaint about TV programs, contact the relevant TV station.
-If you think a TV licence condition or standard has been breached, contact the Australian Communications and Media Authority.
+To make a complaint about TV or radio programs, refer to the process at the Australian Communications and Media Authority’s website.

-If you want to proceed with making a complaint to us, you can contact us through our online form below.
+If you want to proceed with making a complaint to us, you can complete our online form below.

-To make an FOI application relating to documents held by the Classification Board or Classification Review Board that are not published on this website, contact the FOI Officer at the Department of Communications and the Arts via email at email@example.com.
+To make an FOI application relating to documents held by the Classification Board or Classification Review Board that are not published on this website, please contact the FOI Officer at the Department of Infrastructure, Transport, Regional Development and Communications

-If you are not sure whether to make an FOI application, you can contact us through our online form below.
+If you are unsure whether an FOI application is necessary, please contact us or complete the online form below.

-Please contact the media team at the Department of Communications and the Arts for all media and publicity enquiries:
+Please contact the media team at the Department of Infrastructure, Transport, Regional Development and Communications for all media and publicity enquiries:

 New positions are advertised on the Department of Communications and the Arts website.